mplpl/unrar_test/README.md

 # Automatic black-box testing suite for unrar_amiga

-This package contains a set of test rar files with various content (files, directories, links, references) created using rar3 and rar5 on MacOS and Windows.
-Some archives are encrypted, some other contains items with national characters in names.
-In addition a testing scripts are included for making it easy to run the package on Amiga operating systems:
+This package contains a set of test rar files with various content as well as test script.
+In total there are more than 50 tests, including test for extracting from:
+* archives with files and directories
+* archives with excrypted files
+* archives with encrypted headers
+* archives with comments
+* archives with files packed with absolute path
+* archives with multiple versions of the same file
+* archives with symbolic and hard links
+* archives with identical files stored as rar references
+* archives with NTFS junction points
+* archives with unix owner and group stored
+* archives with files, directories and links having national characters in their names
+* archives with password containing national characters
+* archives with comment containing national characters
+* extracting from archives using filters in filelist using file names with national characters
+* multivolume archives
+* locked archives
+* Linux and Windows SFX archives
+* archives created on MacOS using rar5, rar5 but using compression v4 and rar3
+* archives created on Windows using WinRAR

+## Requirements

+You can runs the test package on one of the following environments:
 * MorphOS 3.12
 * AmigaOS 4.1
 * AROS (i386)